ibm-cloud-docs/openwhisk/prep.md

 Although you can create a compressed file on any Go platform by cross-compiling with `GOOS=Linux` and `GOARCH=amd64`, use the pre-compilation feature that is embedded in the runtime container image(`docker run -i openwhisk/action-golang-v1.15:nightly ...`).
 You can package [multiple source files](#prep_go_multi_packages) or [vendor libraries](#prep_go_external_libraries).
 {: tip}

-The following steps assume a Linux-based distribution on a processor with AMD64-based architecture and the `ibmcloud cli` installed to run the commands.
+The following steps assume that you are running the commands on a Linux-based distribution on a processor with AMD64-based architecture.
+You must install the `ibmcloud cli` to run the commands.
 Note that some examples also require [Docker](https://www.docker.com/){: external}.

 ### Structuring Go Apps
 {: #prep_go_struct}